-The manual brakes (photo 18) are designed to secure the wheelchair during long stops.
+The manual brakes (photo 24) are designed to secure the wheelchair during long stops.
 They are not intended to slow down the wheelchair or to be used as support during a transfer.
 They must be operated simultaneously.

 In order to brake, push the handle (A) forward.
 The handle folds back to facilitate transfers.
-Draw as a preliminary the handle upwards !
+Draw as a preliminary the handle upwards!
 Once the brakes are engaged, the wheelchair should not move at all.

-Note : brake adjustments are based upon the diameter and type of the wheels.
+Note: brakes adjustments are based upon the diameter and type of the wheels.
 After repairing a flat tyre or in the event of wear of the pneumatic or solid tyre, you may need to adjust the brake(s).

-To adjust the brake(s), loosen the two screws (B) and slide the brake assembly to obtain the following value between the wheel and the brake shoe in unlocked position (photo 19)
+To adjust the brake(s), loosen the two screws (B) and slide the brake assembly to obtain the following distance value between the wheel and the brake shoe in unlocked position. (photo 25)

 Please make sure this adjustment is always done as describe whatever the chair configuration is.

-Solid tyre X = 4 mm, Pneumatic tyre X = 5 mm
+Solid tyre X = 6 mm, Pneumatic tyre X = 5 mm

 Firmly tighten the screws (B) after adjustment.

-Keep your fingers away from movable parts to prevent injuries !
+Keep your fingers away from movable parts to prevent injuries!

-2.5.2 Hub brakes, attendant control
+2.5.2 Hub brakes

-Besides the functions provided by manual brakes, the hub brakes (photos 20 & 21) provide the slow down (for example, on a slope) and improved safety because they are still efficient when you have a flat tyre !
+Besides the functions provided by manual brakes, the hub brakes provide the slow down (for example, on a slope) and improved safety because they are still efficient when you have a flat tyre!
+Two versions are available: (photos 26 & 27) attendant control and dual control (attendant and user).

 To slow down, gradually pull the lever (A) upwards.

-In addition to the manual brakes, you can lock the brake in parking position, with the lever (A) tightened, push the lock (B) to engage it in the notches of the brake handle, then pull the lock up to unlock.
+To lock the brake in parking position, with the lever (A) tightened, push the lock (B) to engage it in the notches of the brake handle; then pull the lock up to unlock.

-To adjust braking : turn the screw (C) counterclockwise to increase braking force and turn clockwise to reduce it.
+To adjust braking: turn the screw (C) counterclockwise to increase braking force and turn clockwise to reduce it.

-$\tilde{\underline{I}}$ The specific adjustments of hub brakes must always be performed by your Dealer.
+The specific adjustments of hub brakes must always be performed by your Dealer.

-\triangle Always operate the two brakes simultaneously and do not take slopes exceeding 5° to ensure perfect control of the wheelchair steering !
+Always operate the two brakes simultaneously and do not take slopes exceeding 5° to ensure perfect control of the wheelchair steering!